purpleteam-labs/purpleteam-s2-containers/README.md

 ## app-emissary (Zap)

 We use a .env file directly in the app-emissary directory for testing.
-We have created a .env.example file in the `app-emissary/` directory.
+We have created a .env.example file in the app-emissary/ directory.
 Rename this to .env and set any values within appropriately.

-**`ZAP_API_KEY`**
+### `ZAP_API_KEY`

 Make sure you have assigned a value to the `ZAP_API_KEY` environment variable.

-The `ZAP_API_KEY` can be what ever you chose, just make sure that as well as defining it for app-emissary, you also add it to the app-scanner project configuration.
+The `ZAP_API_KEY` can be what ever you chose, just make sure that as well as defining it for the app-emissary, you also add it to the app-scanner project configuration.
 The app-scanner project requires the Zap API Key to be configured in order to authenticate to Zap running in the Stage Two container.
-For the app-scanner project, this needs to be set in the following:
+For the app-scanner project, this needs to be set in the following way in the configuration:
 `{ "emissary": { "apiKey": <zap-api-key-here> } }`

-**`HOST_ZAP_LOG4J_PROPERTIES_PATH`** and **`ZAP_LOG4J_PROPERTIES_PATH_MOUNT_TARGET`**
+### `HOST_DIR_APP_SCANNER`

+This environment variable along with the directory it refers to should have been set-up for the App _Tester_ as part of the [_orchestrator_ set-up](https://purpleteam-labs.com/doc/local/set-up/#orchestrator).
+Set this environment variable to the same value.
+This is the directory that the App _Tester_ puts ephemeral files for the app-emissary to consume.

+### `ZAP_DIR_APP_SCANNER_MOUNT_TARGET`

+This environment variable refers to the target directory (from the above host directory) mounted into the app-emissary container

+### `HOST_ZAP_LOG4J_PROPERTIES_PATH` and `ZAP_LOG4J_PROPERTIES_PATH_MOUNT_TARGET`

 If/when you need Zap debug logs you will also need to make sure the environment variables for the LOG4J debug configuration is added to the .env file.